dejoy-io/mini-apps-docs/apps-communication/events.md

 In this code, we assumed, that the message event is sent only by the native application which is not always true in real applications.
 Additionally, we didn't check if data is really of type string.
 Don't forget to check each type and appropriately process incoming events.

 ## Desktop, Mobile and Windows Phone
-Desktop, mobile, and Windows Phone versions of Dejoy don’t use the method, described in the previous section.
+Desktop, mobile, and Windows Phone versions of DeJoy don’t use the method, described in the previous section.
 They do it in a bit unusual way.
-The first thing developer should know, is in case, when Dejoy needs to emit an event, it will insert JavaScript code, which calls a globally defined function.
+The first thing developer should know, is in case, when DeJoy needs to emit an event, it will insert JavaScript code, which calls a globally defined function.
 ```

 Here is an example: